wistia/wistia-open-docs/_posts/stats-api.md

-hours_watched | The total time spent watching this video. engagement | The average percentage of the video that gets viewed (between 0 and 1). visitors | The total number of unique people that have loaded this video.
+hours_watched | The total time spent watching this video. engagement | The average percentage of the video that gets viewed (between 0 and 1). visitors | The total number of unique people that have loaded this video. interactions | The stats for this video's Turnstile, Annotation, and Call to Action.

 #### Example JSON Response